lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

     additional documentation, ...

-We won't use any of the suggested licences here, as those are targetted towards software generally.
+We won't use any of the suggested licences here, as those are targeted towards software generally.
 It we wanted to set one, we would probably use [CC-BY](https://creativecommons.org/licenses/by/4.0/) and mention this in the README file.